luungoc2005/luungoc2005-github-io-old/projects.md

 ### Spotify Explorer
 An artist explorer app for Spotify, making use of Spotify Web API for search, suggestions and track samples.
+A good way to pass a few minutes.
+I myself found a few favorite tracks while testing it.

 First working version on 19 November, 2016
+Lasted update 22 November, 2016

  + [Try it]({{ site.url }}/projects/SpotifyExplorer/index.html)
  + [Repository](https://github.com/luungoc2005/SpotifyExplorer)